back

 # Seleucus founded many other cities in the other provinces and in the region of Persia.
 The learned chronicler Pausanias relates that in total there were 75 of the cities, [204] which Seleucus named as he wished after the names of himself and his children.
 The learned Pausanias relates that Seleucus named Antioch the great after the name of his father, because his father was called Antiochus; but no-one would name a city after a dead man - that would be silly - and instead they name them after someone who is alive and well.
 Seleucus named the city, as was said before, after the name of his son Antiochus.
 The learned Pausanias has related many other things in a poetical fashion.

 Seleucus planted cypress trees near the temple of Apollo in the city which was previously called Heracleis, but is now called Daphne; some cypress trees had already been planted there by the priest Heracles, who founded Daphne and called it Heracleis after his own name.
-He established the city outside the sacred grove, by the temple of Athene; but the temple of Apollo was in the middle of the sacred grove, and was called "Daphnaean".
+He established the city outside the sacred grove, by the temple of Athena; but the temple of Apollo was in the middle of the sacred grove, and was called "Daphnaean".
 This Heracles was the first to practice the sport of wrestling.

 # Afterwards Seleucus died by the Hellespont, at the age of 72 years, and he was buried at Seleuceia in Syria.